kuhlaid/dv-api-test/README.md

 - `lstTEST_FILES` a list of test files to generate for the API tests
 - `lstTEST_FILES2` a second set of test files to generate for the API tests

-Another file you will notice once you create a dataset within the Dataverse is a `_cc__DvDatasetMetadata.json` file.
+Another file you will notice once you create a Dataverse dataset, is a `_cc__DvDatasetMetadata.json` file.
 This file is generated by the Notebook to keep track of the dataset you are working with.
 If you delete it then the Notebook will no longer be able to track the dataset (for adding or updating files for example).

 ## Where is the Python code

 The Notebook in this repository purposely does not contain the bulk of the Python code used to run it.
 Instead the Python is split into ancillary files `_installer` and `_worker` with `_worker` carrying the bulk of the Python code.
 Also the code uses the plugin from https://github.com/kuhlaid/DvApiMod5.13 (there is no need to look at this unless you want to know the gory details of how it works or wish to extend it).
 A heavily coded Notebook simply makes the Notebook bulky and difficult to read.
 Also, separating the Notebook configuration from the Notebook allows you to keep your configuration secrets (such as API tokens) OUT OF your GitHub repository; *NEVER save your API tokens or secrets to your Notebook or within any file in your repository.*

-## About the Notebook code (getting technical, if you are so inclined)
+# About the Notebook code (getting technical, if you are so inclined)

 The code blocks in the Notebook are intentionally brief because most users are not concerned with what the code looks like (at least initially).
 If you want to know what the scripts do then review the .py files that we import into the Notebook.
 However we will briefly describe a line of code so you have a general idea of what is happening behind the scenes.

 The `objWorker.ObjDvApi.DvCreateCollection()` command for example, runs the `DvCreateCollection()` method, which is found in the `ObjDvApi` object, and makes a Dataverse API request to create a new repository/collection.
 The `ObjDvApi` is defined in an external Python file which contains reusable methods for working with the Dataverse API (see https://github.com/kuhlaid/DvApiMod5.13).
 We use this same class for all of our datasets, so keeping the methods in a single file for reuse is better than manually adding into the code of each of our datasets and making our working code script more densely worded than it needs to be.

-### The objWorker
+## The objWorker

 The `objWorker` is the object that we customize for each dataset and simply acts as a template for importing different classes/objects we want to attach to it.
 For instance, we attach the `ObjDvApi` to our `objWorker` object so whatever functionality exists in the `ObjDvApi` class can be used in our `objWorker` class.
 The `.` between `objWorker.ObjDvApi` simply represents that `ObjDvApi` is an extension of `objWorker`.
 An analogy would be adding a dustpan to a broom (or `broom.dustpan`) to extend the functionality of the broom, so the broom can now be used to pick up dust and not simply push it around.